Weather: Snow expected in North Island as South freezes in snow as icy blast sweeps north

 MetService is forecasting even more snow to fall across much of the deep south until later this afternoon after regions were coated in some of the heaviest snow seen in years.

 Today the North Island is also in store for a spell of polar weather, with snow expected to fall on the Central Plateau in the coming hours.
-A road-snow warning has been issued for the Desert Rd.
+A road-snow warning was issued for the Desert Rd earlier but has since been lifted.

+A MetService forecaster said there was still a likelihood of snow showers but it would no longer be settling on the road.

+The weather over the island's volcanic region would continue to improve across the day, with the chance of snow becoming increasingly remote into the afternoon.

 Potentially damaging gales of up to 120 km/h are set to howl through eastern regions, with Hawke's Bay and Tararua District under a strong wind warning.